 The park had a fairly difficult season in 2015 with two separate accidents in less than a month.
 The first occurred on July 25th, when the Jitter Bug swing ride collapsed injuring twelve.
 On August 16th the Dragon suffered a derailment after two segments of track separated during regular operation, and while nobody was hurt on that occasion the incident still received widespread press coverage.
 Today it was obvious that changes were happening; quite a few of the older attractions had been repainted, upgraded, or even replaced, presumably to reduce the risk of further incidents, and there was construction underway in the water park.

-We began our visit with Spinning Out (#2266), an extended version of the compact spinning coaster from SBF Visa and one of four models to open this year, the others being at Mer de Sable, Tivoli Friheden, and Santa's Village.
+We began our visit with Spinning Out (#2270), a "three loop" version of the compact spinning coaster from SBF Rides and one of four models to open this year, the others being at Mer de Sable, Tivoli Friheden, and Santa's Village.
 The upgraded model adds an additional crossover to the usual figure eight, giving the ride a somewhat larger footprint, though it's worth noting that the capacity remains unchanged as both versions run a single four car train.
 The experience on this unit felt no different to the smaller versions, and given that, it seems unlikely that it will sell in the same quantities, though time will tell.

 Our second stop was at Zero-G, an ARM-built drop tower added to the park for the 2012 season in place of the smaller Shock Drop.
 The car made a very brief pause at the top of no more than a second before being released to fall back to a (mostly) smooth landing at ground level.
 The ride was decent enough, with an intensity level broadly equivalent to Intamin towers (though several notches below the boosted Fabbri versions).